Critical Concepts | Hospitals | ICU

 Team Members Involved

-• Clinically trained staff members
+• Clinically trained staff

-• Security trained staff members
+• Security trained staff

-• Public safety personnel if needed
+• Public safety personnel, if needed

-The composition of the team must comply with relevant hospital policies and procedures and be consistent with statewide guidance including the use of seclusion, restraint, weapon searching, and management of any issues pertaining to these factors.
+The composition of the team must comply with relevant hospital policies and procedures and be consistent with statewide guidance, including the use of seclusion, restraint, weapon searching, and management of any issues pertaining to these factors.

 Code Grey Lockdown